flutter/website/faq.md

 ## Can I interop with my mobile platform's default programming language?

-Yes, Flutter supports calling into the platform, incl. integrating with java-code on Android, and ObjectiveC and Swift code on iOS.
+Yes, Flutter supports calling into the platform, including integrating with Java code on Android, and ObjectiveC or Swift code on iOS.
 This is enabled via a flexible message passing style where a Flutter app may send and receive messages to the mobile platform using a [`PlatformMessageChannel`](https://docs.flutter.io/flutter/services/PlatformMessageChannel-class.html).

 Learn more about [accessing platform and third-party services in Flutter](/platform-plugins/).

-Here is an [example project](https://github.com/flutter/flutter/tree/master/examples/platform_services) that shows how to use the PlatformChannel to access battery state information on iOS and Android.
+Here is an [example project](https://github.com/flutter/flutter/tree/master/examples/platform_services) that shows how to use a platform channel to access battery state information on iOS and Android.

 ## Does Flutter come with a framework?